bp0lr/dmut/README.md

 ```
 Usage of dmut:
   -d, --dictionary string      Dictionary file containing mutation list
       --dns-errorLimit int     How many errors until we the DNS is disabled (default 25)
-      --dns-retries int      Max amount of retries for failed dns queries (default 3)
+      --dns-retries int        Amount of retries for failed dns queries (default 3)
       --dns-timeout int        Dns Server timeOut in millisecond (default 500)
   -s, --dnsFile string         Use DNS servers from this file
   -l, --dnsServers string      Use DNS servers from a list separated by ,
   -o, --output string          Output file to save the results to
+      --save-gen               save generated permutations to a file and exit
-      --show-ip              Display extra info for valid results
+      --show-ip                Display info for valid results
       --show-stats             Display stats about the current job
       --update-dnslist         Download a list of periodically validated public DNS resolvers
+      --update-files           Download all the default files to work with dmut. (default mutation list, resolvers, etc)
   -u, --url string             Target URL
+      --use-pb                 use a progress bar
   -v, --verbose                Add verboicity to the process
-  -w, --workers int          How many Workers amount (default 25)
+  -w, --workers int            Number of workers (default 25)
+      --disable-addnumbers     Disable add numbers generation
+      --disable-addseparator   Disable add separator generation
+      --disable-permutations   Disable permutations generation

 ```

 ### Wildcard filtering